 Our Hours of Business

-- Normal hours of opening at our offices are between 8.30am and 5.30 pm on weekdays and 8.30am to 12.00pm on Saturdays.
+- Normal hours of opening at our offices are between 8.30am and 5.30 pm on weekdays.
 Messages can be left on the answerphone outside those hours and appointments can be arranged at other times when this is essential.

 Charges and Expenses